Hear the Pitch

 - Develop a feasibility plan and cost model for a three-year pilot project to recertify and securely store credentials of 100 to 500 healthcare professional in Jordan

 - Secure seed funding to support project development costs and later pilot-project funding for project implementation

 To reach the goals mentioned above, Refugee Health Workforce seeks partnerships to:

 - Develop an efficient blockchain architecture

 - Raise funding from philanthropists concerned with global health and global forced migration issues

 - Create a network through which qualified, recertified refugees can be employed

-Up to 3,000 potential candidates identified in a Jordan pilot project.
+Refugee Health Workforce has identified up to 3,000 potential candidates in a Jordan pilot project.

 Philadelphia, PA, USA

 - Dr Frances Hughes RN, ONZM Director , Global Strategic InitiativesCGFNS